 Tips to Protect Your Instrument During Hot Weather

 - Don’t leave the instrument inside a car during scorching days.
-Fishermen know that leaving gear in the sun can be damaging, this applies to musical instruments too.

 - Tuning instruments in warm conditions will likely get sharp.
 Therefore, fine-tune the reeds first or change the woodwind crooks or barrels to avoid this.